cryostatio/cryostatio.github.io/get-started/index.md

 ...
 ```

-Cryostat queries the OpenShift API server and looks for Services with a port either named `jfr-jmx` or with the number `9091`.
+Cryostat queries the OpenShift API server and looks for `Service`s with a port either named `jfr-jmx` or with the number `9091`.
 One or both of these conditions
 must be met or else Cryostat will not automatically detect your application.
 In this case you may wish to use the [Cryostat Agent](#using-the-cryostat-agent-with-jmx)
 to enable discovery, while keeping communications over JMX rather than HTTP.